alexsio03/todolist/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improving the to do list or want to report a bug, please open an issue or submit a pull request.
-For major changes, please discuss your ideas in the [Discussions](https://github.com/alexsio03/todolist/discussions) section.
+[Issues](https://github.com/alexsio03/todolist/issues)

 ## License